Skip to main content

 This functionality is not implemented yet.

-Expressions such as 1 - 2 * 3 + 4 follow additional precedence and associativity rules, making the previous expression equivalent to (1 - (2 * 3)) + 4.
-The following table details the disambiguation process, ordered from highest to lowest precedence.
+Expressions like 1 - 2 * 3 + 4 follow precedence and associativity rules.
+The expression evaluates as (1 - (2 * 3)) + 4.
+The following table lists precedence, ordered from highest to lowest.

 ExpressionAssociativity